Overview

 Unsupported JSON Schemas

 Recursive JSON schema is not supported.
 As a result of that, unconstrained objects are not supported either.
-Here’s a few example of unsupported schemas:
+Here are a few examples of unsupported schemas:

 # UNSUPPORTED!